 - 11.1 Our aim is to provide a safe and supportive environment which secures the well being and very best outcomes for the children at our school.
 We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 11.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
 We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - 11.3 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in Norfolk Safeguarding Children Board Protocol: Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2015) are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
-The LADO can be contacted on 01603 223473. - 11.4 If an allegation is made or information is received about an adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
+We will always ensure that the procedures outlined in Norfolk Safeguarding Children Board Protocol: Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2016) are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
+The LADO can be contacted to request a consultation or to make a referral via e-mail: LADO@norfolk.gov.uk.
+The telephone number for the LADO Team is 01603 223473. - 11.4 If an allegation is made or information is received about any adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
+This includes concerns relating to agency and supply staff and volunteers.
 Should an allegation be made against the Headteacher, this will be reported to the Chair of Governors.
 In the event that neither the Headteacher nor Chair of Governors is not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors. - 11.5 The Headteacher or Chair of Governors will seek advice from the LADO within one working day.
-No member of staff or the governing body will undertake further investigations before receiving advice from the LADO. - 11.6 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors should contact the LADO directly on 01603 223473. - 11.7 The School has a legal duty to refer to the Disclosure and Barring Service anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+No member of staff or the governing body will undertake further investigations before receiving advice from the LADO. - 11.6 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors should contact the LADO directly on 01603 223473.
+Further national guidance can be found at: Advice on whistleblowing.
+The MSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk. - 11.7 The School has a legal duty to refer to the Disclosure and Barring Service anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person.
 If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR.